Reunion 2020 Highlights

 6 - 7 p.m.
 EDT

-Gather with alumni who have served their country in the armed forces.
-Join us for a conversation with Keren Yarhi-Milo '03GS, Director of Columbia's Saltzman Institute of War and Peace Studies, and Jason Dempsey '03GSAS, '06GSAS, '08GSAS, Executive Director of the Columbia University Center for Veteran Transition and Integration (CVTI).
+Gather with alumni who have served their country in the armed forces, and join us for a conversation with Professor Keren Yarhi-Milo '03GS, Director of Columbia's Saltzman Institute of War and Peace Studies, and Jason Dempsey '03GSAS, '06GSAS, '08GSAS, Executive Director of the Columbia University Center for Veteran Transition and Integration (CVTI).
 This event is hosted by the School of General Studies, CVTI, and the Saltzman Institute.